Objects in GDL are usually created and used as binary objects with .gsm extension.

 "pathOfLP_XMLConverterExecuteable" l2x -img "imageFolderPath" "binaryFolderPath" "xmlFolderPath"

-The result will be structured in the destination folder similar to source folder.
-Images will be extracted to subfolders named after the corresponding library parts in imageFolderPath.
+The result will be structured in the destination folder similar to binary folder.
+Images will be extracted into subfolders of imageFolderPath named after the corresponding library parts.

 "pathOfLP_XMLConverterExecuteable" x2l -img "imageFolderPath" "xmlFolderPath" "binaryFolderPath"